farismln/IDRCoin/README.md

 ## Known Issue

-`IDRCoin::conversionRate` is fixed at 16000.
+1. `IDRCoin::conversionRate` is fixed at 16000.
+2. `BankHub::getIDRCoinLoan` can be used to get IDRCoin without any collateral and no function to pay back.
+This is intended.

 ## Actors and Roles